(Last Updated 03/19/2026)

 Federal Tax Incentives

 Tax incentives make food donation more cost effective and economically beneficial.
 The federal government recognizes the importance of food donation and provides tax incentives to incentivize businesses to donate food.
 These federal incentives have been extraordinarily successful in motivating food donation.
-After the incentives were temporarily expanded to cover more businesses in 2005, food donations across the country rose by 137% in 2006.
-With the passage of the Protecting Americans from Tax Hikes (PATH) Act in December 2015, all businesses — including C-corporations, S-corporations, limited liability corporations (LLCs), partnerships, and sole proprietorships — are eligible for an enhanced tax deduction for donations that meet certain eligibility criteria.
+All businesses — including C-corporations, S-corporations, limited liability corporations (LLCs), partnerships, and sole proprietorships — are eligible for an enhanced tax deduction for food donations that meet certain eligibility criteria.
 If the donated food does not meet the criteria, they can still claim a general tax deduction in the amount of the property’s basis.

 How are the tax incentives calculated?